fortrabbit/blog/modern-php-monoliths.md

 But some developers questioned decoupled headless systems.
 Why not use existing tooling?
 Or why not even send HTML over the wire?
 The author of Inertia.js describes his idea like so:

-:Quote{text="Transparency.
-Observability.
-Accountability."}{ author="Jonathan Reinink" text="It allows developers to build rich single-page client-side apps, without having to build a full REST or GraphQL API, or learn client-side state management, routing, and really much of what comes with modern SPAs." }
+:Quote{ author="Jonathan Reinink" text="It allows developers to build rich single-page client-side apps, without having to build a full REST or GraphQL API, or learn client-side state management, routing, and really much of what comes with modern SPAs." }

 One benefit is making use of the battle-tested tooling that comes with modern PHP frameworks and CMS: routing, authentication, ORM.
 The other is that such systems are easier to set up, host and deploy: one codebase and one hosting environment.